finbourne/lusid-sdk-python-preview/sdk/docs/AggregationApi.md

 # **get_aggregation_by_portfolio**
 > ListAggregationResponse get_aggregation_by_portfolio(scope, code, sort_by=sort_by, start=start, limit=limit, request=request)

-Aggregate data in a portfolio
+[EXPERIMENTAL] Aggregate data in a portfolio

 Aggregate data sourced from the specified portfolio